MY LOCAL PATCH

 Aerial view of the Ponds ~ Photo from the Kemnay community page

-Just five minutes from the house is Dalmadilly Ponds which were originally agricultural farmland.
-In 1993 work began on quarrying the land for sand and gravel aggregates.
-The quarried area was allowed to flood naturally according to the existing water table when extraction was completed.
-The surrounding land has been restored to form a wildlife area for birds and a recreational area for walking and bird watching.
-This has been accomplished by planting hundreds of indigenous trees, the formation of footpaths around both ponds, and finally, two substantial bird hides have been erected, one at each pond.
+Just five minutes from the house are Dalmadilly Ponds, which were originally agricultural farmland.
+In 1993, work began to quarry the land for sand and gravel aggregates.
+After the extraction was completed, the quarried area was allowed to flood naturally according to the existing water table.
+The surrounding land has been restored to create a wildlife area for birds and a recreational space for walking and birdwatching.
+This has been achieved by planting hundreds of indigenous trees, forming footpaths around both ponds, and constructing two substantial bird hides, one at each pond.

-This habitat holds great promise for observing rare species; however, the observation hides are now impractical as the footpaths are situated directly in front of them and they remain permanently locked.
-The layout is quite odd, suggesting that an early arrival is necessary to evade the surge of local dog walkers.
-Unfortunately, the ponds have become favored spots for wild swimming and leisure activities involving plastic dinghies, adversely affecting the local wildlife.
-It's disheartening to report that the upkeep of the site has declined, casting doubt on its continued status as a sanctuary for nature.
+This habitat offers great potential for observing rare species; however, the observation hides are impractical because the footpaths are located directly in front of them, and they remain permanently locked.
+The layout is rather unusual, suggesting that an early arrival is necessary to avoid the influx of local dog walkers.
+Unfortunately, since moving here in 2020, the ponds have become a popular spot for wild swimming and leisure activities involving plastic dinghies, which adversely affects the local wildlife.
+It is disheartening to report that the upkeep of the site has also declined, raising concerns about its continued status as a sanctuary for nature.